yshaish1/react-aws-cognito-auth/README.md

-# YsAuth Amplify (AWS Cognito User Pool) Authentication
+# react-aws-cognito-auth (AWS Cognito User Pool) Authentication

 This library is helper to aws amplify (with Cognito user pool) authentication with react